 Colombia travel blog by Mark Berman -

-with rolling hills and lots of trees.
-Salento is located inside Los Nevados National Park to the east of Armenia and Pereira.
+beautiful and green with rolling hills and lots of trees.
+Salento is located inside Los Nevados National Park.

 The Plantation House